 The move is a recognition of the growing sustainable fashion movement, and the role that logistics and waste management play in making fashion more sustainable.

-Returns are a major issue for the fashion industry, with an estimated £140 million worth of clothing going back to retailers each year in the UK alone.
+Returns management is a major issue for the fashion industry, with an estimated £140 million worth of clothing going back to retailers each year in the UK alone.
 This return rate is often due to clothes not fitting properly, or because customers have changed their mind about a purchase.

 Many of our customers at Green Fulfilment are small sustainable fashion brands or vintage clothing and accessories sellers via various shopping platforms.